If you’ve shopped for college textbooks, chances are you’ve felt sticker shock.

 Granted, there are other options.
 In most cases, used books can be found online or in college bookstores if you shop early enough.
-A recent surge of e-books, free literature downloads, and book rental sites (coursesmart, chegg, bookstop) have helped to defray the high cost of college textbooks.
+Over the past several years, a surge of e-books, free literature downloads, and book rental sites have helped to defray the high cost of college textbooks.
 Some sites even offer a buy-by-the-chapter service.

-But the fact is, the cost of college textbooks increased at double the rate of inflation from 1986-2004.
-Textbook costs can also reflect up to 72 percent of the cost of tuition and fees for a full time student at a public institution, and are increasing at about six percent per year on average.
+But the fact is, the cost of college textbooks increased 1,041 percent from 1971 to 2015, according to NBC's review of the Bureau of Labor Statistics.
+Textbook costs can also reflect up to 72 percent of the cost of tuition and fees for a full time student at a public institution, and are increasing at about 6 percent per year on average.

 Open Educational Resources

-Regardless of the cause for high textbook prices, this trend has become a growing concern garnering attention from Congress, the media, the publishing industry, schools and private foundations.
+Regardless of the cause for high textbook prices, this trend has become a growing concern garnering attention from the media, publishing industry, schools and private foundations.

-The open textbook movement aims to address the problem with a grassroots movement calling on publishers, teachers and activists to promote the creation and use of open textbooks and other educational resources.
+The open textbook movement aims to address the problem with a grassroots movement calling on publishers, teachers and activists to promote the creation and use of open textbooks and other open educational resources (OER).

 Open textbooks are freely available books with nonrestrictive licenses that cover a wide range of disciplines, available in digital and printable formats.
 Incorporating open textbooks into a curriculum can significantly reduce the cost of education, address the challenge of book shortages, and make textbooks more accessible and modifiable for various educational needs.

-In February 2007, ISKME created and launched OER Commons to offer support and build a knowledge base around the use and reuse of open educational resources (OER).
+In February 2007, the Institute for the Study of Knowledge Management in Education created and launched OER Commons to offer support and build a knowledge base around the use and reuse of OER.